 THE CURAT HOUSE

 Back’s wine and spirit business had been taken over by Henekeys in 1948 but it retained the name.
 Another branch of the Back family was our solicitor Daynes Chittock and Back whose offices were in Opie House on the Corner of Opie Street.
 This firm became Daynes Keefe before becoming a part of the national organisation Eversheds.
 Eventually they closed their Norwich office which was in Princes Street; the nearest branch then being in Cambridge.
 I transferred my business to another solicitor in Norwich: I wonder where the copy of my will went?
+To Cambridge no doubt.
 Never mind, I have written another one since then.

 In the 1950s the Curat House was much better known because the oak lined room on the upper floor was open to the public, and used as a restaurant.
 The ground floor had a positive maze of Wine Rooms and bars.
 But even then a lot of the building was hidden from view; these were the rooms where the wines were stored and the Guinness was bottled.
 There are the remains of a family chapel from the days long ago when families had such things, and a number of fine fireplaces with ornate carved oak overmantles and Delft tiles.
 The latter are to be found in the Queen Anne’s Room.
 The Curat House has a rebus, a punning representation of the syllables of its name in pictures, in this case the letter ‘Q’ and a rat.